-- A. To increase long-term community resilience, preserve public safety, and minimize public and private property losses due to flooding and storm damage, and to minimize other negative impacts associated with rising sea levels, this ordinance shall require the use of future sea level rise projections in future plans, regulations, ordinances, policies, public infrastructure and facilities planning and construction, and other public decisions.
-Specific decisions may require the use of other projections or estimates, particularly for critical infrastructure and facilities that need a higher standard of protection or where the project's design life warrants the use of a different standard. - B. In addition, this ordinance creates a buffer around all tidally influenced waters to create a minimum level of safety for new buildings as well as public and private infrastructure that would be damaged by future inundation from future tides or flooding events.
+(a) To increase long-term community resilience, preserve public safety, and minimize public and private property losses due to flooding and storm damage, and to minimize other negative impacts associated with rising sea levels, this chapter shall require the use of future sea level rise projections in future plans, regulations, ordinances, policies, public infrastructure and facilities planning and construction, and other public decisions.
+Specific decisions may require the use of other projections or estimates, particularly for critical infrastructure and facilities that need a higher standard of protection or where the project's design life warrants the use of a different standard.

+(b) In addition, this chapter creates a buffer around all tidally influenced waters to create a minimum level of safety for new buildings as well as public and private infrastructure that would be damaged by future inundation from future tides or flooding events.
+(Ord.
+No. O-2022-1, § 4(Att.
+4), 6-21-2022)